What Is The Difference Between Real Estate investment Trust & Multifamily Syndication?

 That said, multifamily syndication deals have higher minimum investments and are recommended for more experienced investors.
 The minimum investment amount depends on the property.

-While the minimum investment is higher, you can also rest easy knowing that multifamily syndication is also the safer real estate investment.
+While the minimum investment is higher, you can also rest easy knowing that multifamily syndication may be the safer real estate investment.

 REITs keep your investment liquid, which means you can buy or sell your shares at any given time.
 Your money is not locked in for a set period of time.